 Can Bailey Solutions quickly restore personal data in the event of a loss or outage?

-All of our hosted customers’ databases are backed up nightly by Acora.
+All of our hosted customers’ databases are backed up nightly by Secura.
 At all times, a backup will be available from any day in the past week.
 Beyond that, 5 weeks’ worth of weekly (Friday) backups and a year’s worth of monthly backups (from the last day of each month) are held.
-The backup data is stored at Acora’s secondary (Greenham Common) data centre.

 Does Bailey Solutions encrypt personal data in transit?